-3 a) No development other than demolition works shall take place until details of the materials to be used for the external surfaces of the building(s) and hard surfaced areas hereby approved have been submitted to and approved in writing by the Local Planning Authority.

-b) The development shall thereafter be implemented in accordance with the materials as approved under this condition.
+- a) Prior to the construction of the relevant part of the development, details of the materials to be used for the external surfaces of the building(s) and hard surfaced areas hereby approved have been submitted to and approved in writing by the Local Planning Authority. - b) The development shall thereafter be implemented in accordance with the materials as approved under this condition.